 9035.10—SVC Project Manager

-Before implementing an SVC program, the Agency must designate an SVC project manager.
+Before implementing an SVC program, the federal entity must designate an SVC project manager.

 The SVC project manager must manage the SVC program and the activities described in this chapter in accordance with the:

 The federal entity must specifically identify the tasks for which the SVC project manager is responsible in the agreement between Treasury and the federal entity.